QinShuangyu/MoYoungWatchFlutterSDK/Wiki.md

 The watch can save the sleep data of the past three days, and can query the sleep data of a certain day.

 Gets the sleep data of a certain day.
-The query result will be obtained through the sleepChangeEveStm listening stream and saved in the SleepBean.past field and the SleepBean.pastSleepInfo field.
+The query result will be obtained through the sleepChangeEveStm listening stream and saved in the SleepBean.historySleep field.

 ```dart
 _blePlugin.queryHistorySleep(HistoryTimeType);